+c.
 Southern Indian Ocean and the Australian monsoon

-The AROD is in December for the Western Indian Ocean and in January for the central Indian Ocean (Fig.2 and Table 1).
-Over Northern Australia, the AROD is in November and is thus sooner that the average onset date (25 December) given in Hendon and Liebmann (1990).
-This is due to the more equatorial position of our region that is indeed more characteristic of Timor and Arafura Seas than continental Australian regions over which the AROD is later (Fig.2).
-The SST remains nearly constant after the AROD and the low level jet associated to the monsoon-like circulation is weak and the MLD is small (Fig.3).
-The ISV of the OLR, the SST (Fig.3c) and the low-level wind (Fig.3d) is maximal between December and April, in association with the relatively small MLD (~30m).
-One may notice that over Northern Australia, the slight decrease of the ISV of the OLR in February-March (Fig.3c) corresponds to a slight increase of low-level wind and MLD (Fig.3b).
+The AROD is in December for the western Indian Ocean (WIO) and in January for the central Indian Ocean (Fig. 2; Table 1).
+Over northern Australia (NA; Fig. 2) the AROD is in November and is thus sooner that the average onset date (25 December) given in Hendon and Liebmann (1990).
+This is due to the more equatorial position of our region that is indeed more characteristic of the Timor and Arafura Seas than continental Australian regions over which the AROD is later (Fig. 2).
+For both regions, the SST remains nearly constant after the AROD, the low-level jet associated with the monsoonlike circulation is weak, and the MLD is small (Fig. 3).
+The ISV of the OLR, the SST (Fig. 3c), and the low-level wind (Fig. 3d) is maximal between December and April, in association with the relatively small MLD (\sim 30 m).
+One may notice that over northern Australia, the slight decrease of the ISV of the OLR in February-March (Fig. 3c) corresponds to a slight increase of low-level wind and MLD (Fig. 3b).

-For these two regions, the intraseasonal events are not particularly strong nor particularly grouped near the AROD (Fig.3d and 4).
-Considering the composite of these events, the oscillation of the OLR is relatively marked (Fig.5), indicating also an average duration of about 30 days.
-In contrast with the other regions during the NH summer, the average decrease of the OLR after this first event is less important, in good agreement with the lower value of the AROI (Fig.2), especially over the Western Indian Ocean.
-Over Northern Australia, the wind increases and remains stronger after the intraseasonal event and the SST decreases slightly.
-Despite some similarities with the northern Indian Ocean region, the seasonal cycle of these two regions resembles more to that of South China Sea and Northwestern Pacific Ocean with a relatively even ISV throughout the season associated with an MLD of about 20-30 meters.
+For these two regions, the intraseasonal events are not particularly strong nor particularly grouped near the AROD (Figs. 3d, 4).
+Considering the composite of these events, the oscillation of the OLR is relatively marked (Fig. 5), indicating also an average duration of about 30 days.
+In contrast with the other regions during the NH summer, the average decrease of the OLR after this first event is less important, in good agreement with the lower value of the AROI (Fig. 2), especially over the western Indian Ocean.
+Over northern Australia, the wind increases and remains stronger after the intraseasonal event and the SST decreases slightly.
+Despite some similarities with the northern Indian Ocean region, the seasonal cycle of these two regions more resembles that of South China Sea and northwestern Pacific Ocean with a relatively even ISV throughout the season associated with an MLD of about 20-30 m.